Skip to main content

 Kevin Thomas, B.S.

-Kevin Thomas is a UNC Alumni from UNC Chapel Hill who has recently received his degree in Biology (B.S).
+Kevin Thomas graduated from UNC Chapel Hill with a degree in Biology (B.S).
 He became interested in alpha-gal after he obtained an irrational fear of becoming allergic to mammalian meat at the tender age of 12 after learning about the allergy in his random scrolls through Wikipedia.
 In his free time, he likes to read Wikipedia and learn about mythology, ancient history, and infectious diseases, and other random stuff and he was also an active member of the UNC Quiz Bowl Club.

 Cissy (Claire) Amelio, RN, BSN

 Cissy received her B.S. in Nursing and has been a Registered Nurse since 2008.
 She brings over a decade of patient-centered care to the team, including Labor & Delivery and managing high-risk Home Health Care patients.
-Cissy joined our department in early 2018 managing Dr. Scott Commins’ Alpha-gal Syndrome clinical research projects in collaboration with the Centers for Disease Control.
-She recently joined Dr. Onyi Iweala’s team and continues to contribute to ongoing Alpha-gal Syndrome studies, but now manages Mast Cell Activation Syndrome projects given her intimate knowledge of this disease.
+Cissy joined our department in early 2018 managing Dr. Scott Commins’ Alpha-gal Syndrome clinical research projects in collaboration with the Centers for Disease Control, and continues to contribute to ongoing Alpha-gal Syndrome studies, but now manages Mast Cell Activation Syndrome projects given her intimate knowledge of this disease.
 Cissy is passionate about advancing clinical and translational research efforts in the field of Allergy and Immunology aimed at bringing efficacious treatment options to patients suffering from this debilitating condition.

 Jada Suber, Ph.D.

-Dr. Jada Suber has obtained her Ph.D. in Microbiology and Immunology at the Univerisity of North Carolina.
-She was formerly affiliated with the labs of Dr. Onyi Iweala and Dr. Wesley Burks.
-Her current work involves investigating inhibitory mechanisms of effector cells in peanut allergy and alpha-gal allergy.
+Dr. Jada Suber obtained her Ph.D. in Microbiology and Immunology at the University of North Carolina.
+She was formerly affiliated with the labs of Dr. Onyi Iweala and Dr. Wesley Burks, investigating inhibitory mechanisms of effector cells in peanut allergy and alpha-gal allergy.
 Before receiving her Ph.D., she obtained her B.S. in Chemistry from Presbyterian College and completed a Post-Baccalaureate Research Education Program (PREP) at the Medical University of South Carolina.
+Jada is now a Postdoctorate Research Fellow at Harvard Medical School.